Hospitaller Brothers of St. John of God

 The fusion of the two religious orders means the Little Brothers of the Good Shepherd is no longer a formal entity.
-Their ministry continues through the newly established Hospitaller Brothers of St. John of God – Province of the Good Shepherd in North America.
-They have exchanged their distinctive white habits for the black robes worn by the Brothers of St. John of God.
-The ceremony to celebrate the fusion of the orders took place on January 19, 2015, in Albuquerque, New Mexico.
+Their ministry continues through the Hospitaller Brothers of St. John of God – Province of the Good Shepherd in North America.
+They have exchanged their distinctive white habits for the black robes worn by the Brothers of St. John of God on January 19, 2015, in Albuquerque, New Mexico.

 To learn more about the fusion, watch the video Mathias and John: A Fusion of Hospitality.

-The new Province combines the North American ministries of the Little Brothers of the Good Shepherd with the ministries of the Hospitaller Brother of St. John of God in Montreal and New Jersey.
-Brother Justin Howson, OH, is the Provincial Superior with the Provincial Office located in Hamilton.
+The new Province combines the ministries of the Little Brothers of the Good Shepherd with the ministries of the Hospitaller Brother of St. John of God in Montreal and New Jersey.
+Brother Justin Howson, OH, is the Provincial Superior with the Provincial Office located in Hamilton ON.

-The Hospitaller Brothers of St. John of God, one of the oldest religious orders in the Roman Catholic Church, was founded to provide assistance to the sick and needy.
-It originated in Granada, Spain, in the second half of the 16th century to continue the charitable work of St. John of God, who was born in Montemor-o-Novo, Portugal, and died in Granada in 1550.
+The Hospitaller Order of St. John of God, founded in the 16th century, is one of the oldest religious orders in the Roman Catholic Church.
+The order originated in Granada, Spain, to continue the charitable work of St. John of God, who was born in Montemor-o-Novo, Portugal, and died in Granada in 1550.
 He was canonized in 1690.

 The Brothers operate hospitals and other health care and social services in 52 countries around the world.

-“The fusion will not affect the programs and services provided by Good Shepherd, nor will the name of our community programs change,” said Brother Richard MacPhee, Good Shepherd chief executive officer.
-“In fact, the diversity of services and our ways of life will complement a greater level of care for those who come to us for support and assistance.
-This is an opportunity for us to draw upon the strengths that a much larger religious order can offer to us, including learning different approaches to supporting the sick and needy from around the globe.”
+“The fusion of the two orders does not affect services provided,” said Brother Richard MacPhee, Good Shepherd chief executive officer.
+“In fact, the diversity of services and our ways of life will complement a higher level of care for those who come to us for support.
+This is an opportunity for us to draw upon the strengths that a much larger order can offer to us, including learning different approaches to supporting the poor and sick.”

 Visit the Hospitaller Brothers’ website at sjog-na.org.